mtumilowicz/js-nodejs-websocket-workshop/README.md

 # Closing the Connection
 ## overview
-1. A closing of the WebSocket connection may be initiated by either endpoint (client or the server), potentially simultaneously
+1. A closing of the WebSocket connection may be initiated by either endpoint (client or the server) - potentially simultaneously
 1. endpoint MUST send a Close control frame with |code| and |reason|
+1. Upon receiving such a frame, the other peer sends a Close frame in response, if it hasn't already sent one
+1. upon either sending or receiving a Close control frame, it is said that _The WebSocket Closing Handshake is Started_ and that the WebSocket connection is in the CLOSING state
 1. Once an endpoint has both sent and received a Close control frame, that endpoint SHOULD _Close the WebSocket Connection_
-## details
-* to _Close the WebSocket Connection_, an endpoint closes the underlying TCP connection
+1. to _Close the WebSocket Connection_, an endpoint closes the underlying TCP connection
     * the underlying TCP connection, in most normal cases, SHOULD be closed first by the server
-* when a server is instructed to _Close the WebSocket Connection_ it SHOULD initiate a TCP Close immediately, and when a client is instructed to do the same, it SHOULD wait for a TCP Close from the server
-* upon either sending or receiving a Close control frame, it is said that _The WebSocket Closing Handshake is Started_ and that the WebSocket connection is in the CLOSING state
-* when the underlying TCP connection is closed, it is said that _The WebSocket Connection is Closed_ and that the WebSocket connection is in the CLOSED state
+1. when the underlying TCP connection is closed, it is said that _The WebSocket Connection is Closed_ and that the WebSocket connection is in the CLOSED state
    * If the TCP connection was closed after the WebSocket closing handshake was completed, the WebSocket connection is said to have been closed _cleanly_
+## details
+* After sending a control frame indicating the connection should be closed, a peer does not send any further data; after receiving a control frame indicating the connection should be closed, a peer discards any further data received
 * Two endpoints may not agree on the value of _The WebSocket Connection Close Code_
+     * e.g.,
-     * As an example, if the remote endpoint sent a Close frame but the local application has not yet read the data containing the Close frame from its socket's receive buffer, and the local application independently decided to close the connection and send a Close frame, both endpoints will have sent and received a Close frame and will not send further Close frames
+        * remote endpoint sent a Close frame
+        * but the local application has not yet read the data containing the Close frame from its socket's receive buffer,
+        * and the local application independently decided to close the connection and send a Close frame, both endpoints will have sent and received a Close frame and will not send further Close frames
-     * Each endpoint
-          will see the status code sent by the other end as _The WebSocket Connection Close Code_
+     * Each endpoint will see the status code sent by the other end as _The WebSocket Connection Close Code_
-* each deployed client experiences an abnormal closure and immediately and persistently tries to reconnect, the server may experience what amounts to a denial-of-service attack by a large number of clients trying to reconnect.
-The end result of such a scenario could be that the service is unable to recover in a timely manner or recovery is made much more difficult
-     * to prevent this, clients SHOULD use some form of backoff when trying to reconnect after abnormal closures as described in this section.
-          * the first reconnect attempt SHOULD be delayed by a random amount of time.
-The parameters by which this random delay is chosen are left to the client to decide; a value chosen randomly between 0 and 5 seconds is a reasonable initial delay though clients MAY choose a different interval from which to select a delay length based on implementation experience and particular application.
-          * Should the first reconnect attempt fail, subsequent reconnect attempts SHOULD be delayed by increasingly longer amounts of time, using a method such as truncated binary exponential backoff.
 * Servers MAY close the WebSocket connection whenever desired.
 Clients SHOULD NOT close the WebSocket connection arbitrarily
-## details
 ### status codes
 When closing an established connection (e.g., when sending a Close frame, after the opening handshake has completed), an endpoint MAY